The temporomandibular joint and the trigeminal nerve have a unique connection which can impact your overall health

 Treating TMJ symptoms at TMJ Centre Melbourne

-The team of leading TMJ dentist, Dr Shah, and chiropractor, Dr Dowker, can help treat a range of TMJ concerns in our Melbourne TMJ centre.
+The team of leading TMJ dentist, Dr Shah, and chiropractor, our TMJ chiropractor, can help treat a range of TMJ concerns in our Melbourne TMJ centre.
 By combining the practices of dentistry and chiro, your case is treated holistically, meaning the source of the concern can be treated more quickly.

 Offering 50 years’ combined experience, our team can effectively diagnose and treat patients who are experiencing cranial, jaw and neck pain related to issues of the TMJ.
 If you have cranial, jaw or neck pain, book a consultation with the experienced team at TMJ Centre Melbourne today!